 By self-care, I’m not referring to the surface, stereo-typical things that may come to mind when we think of self-care.
 Like getting a massage, buying ourselves something nice, or going for coffee with a friend.
 While those are all lovely, nurturing ways to feed our self-care – let’s dip a bit below the surface and look at some of the ways we show up that stop us from having a regular practice of self-care.
 Let’s look at how we can shift our mindset and implement a self-care practice that sticks.

-In this timely course for moms, you’ll receive practical self-care solutions to:
+In this timely and affordable course for moms, you’ll receive practical self-care solutions to:

 1. Get More Comfortable Saying No.